veeti512/wadblender/README.md

 * Click on the green Code button and download zip;
 * Open Blender and from the edit menu select Preferences;
 * Select the Addons tab and click on Install... select the downloaded zip file and click on the WAD Blender checkbox.
+* When updating, it may happen that blender python cache does not update.
+In that case, locate the addon folder (it is inside blender\2.90\scripts\addons\wadblender ) and delete the __pycache__ folder.

 ## Usage